-- Aviation maintenance.

-- Aircraft Storage.
+- Aviation maintenance. - Aircraft Storage.

-- Industrial businesses.

-- Warehousing.

-- Visitor/tourism information centre.

 Development Guidelines

 To safeguard the operation of the airfield, building height limits and setbacks need to be applied to any future development within the site's landside areas.
 These height limits need to be based on OLS transitional surface gradients of 1:5 gradient ratio which project from the edge of each runway strip up to a height of 548 metres AHD above the runway strip's origin height of approximately 503.42 AHD.